-NEW ORLEANS — Drew Brees and the Saints keep pouring on the points, rolling up the wins and rewriting the record books, too.
+NEW ORLEANS – Drew Brees and the New Orleans Saints are pouring on the points, racking up the wins and rewriting the record books nearly every time they play.

 Brees led an unstoppable offense by throwing for 466 yards and three touchdowns, and New Orleans poured it on in the second half for a 45-28 NFC wild-card victory over the Detroit Lions on Saturday night.

 New Orleans broke the postseason mark for total yards with 626, beating the record set 49 years ago.

 Brees hit on 33 of 43 passes while throwing for the most yards in a regulation playoff game.
 He highlighted his night with three completions of at least 40 yards.

 “We just focus on winning.
 We’re not focused on yards and records,” Saints coach Sean Payton said.
 “I’m serious when I say that.”